Today I will show you how to make DIY bench cushion covers (for indoor or outdoor) with optional custom piping.

 Cotton and linen

-Be aware that some linens tend to wrinkle more than others so consider getting a swatch to test first.
+Be aware that some linens tend to wrinkle more than others, so consider getting a swatch to test first.

-They are usually hard-wearing, washable, and durable which makes them a perfect choice for high traffic areas in your home.
+They are usually hard-wearing, washable, and durable, making them a perfect choice for high-traffic areas in your home.